M-Thirumal/aws-cloudformation-template/Static Website/How to use?.md

                 RedirectAllRequestsTo
                     HostName: {Bucket Name}

-Remember bucket name is unique Globally
+Remember bucket name is unique Globally.
+Once the stack is complete upload your static html files in to `WWW` bucket and add `name-server` in your service provider.

 ![Template Design](Template_Design.png)